munshaw/my-systems-old/Server.md

 Run `sudo systemctl enable nginx` and `sudo systemctl start nginx` to start the web service.
-You can also use `nginx -t` to test your nginx configuration.
+You can also use `sudo nginx -t` to test your nginx configuration.

 ## Gitea

 [Gitea](https://gitea.io/en-us/) is the primary reason for this servers existance.
 First we install SQLite and Git with `sudo apt install git sqlite`.
 We find the latest version of Gitea [here](https://dl.gitea.io/gitea/).
 Installing is simply a matter of downloading the binary `sudo wget -O /usr/local/bin/gitea https://dl.gitea.io/gitea/1.9.6/gitea-1.9.6-linux-arm-6` and setting the executable bit `sudo chmod +x /usr/local/bin/gitea`.
 We now add a user for Gitea to run in

 ```
-adduser \
+sudo adduser \
      --system \
      --shell /bin/bash \
      --gecos 'Git Version Control' \
      --group \
      --disabled-password \
      --home /home/git \
      git
 ```

 And create some directories for it to work in

 ```
+sudo su
 mkdir -p /var/lib/gitea/{custom,data,log}
 chown -R git:git /var/lib/gitea/
 chmod -R 750 /var/lib/gitea/